 -DestContainer $storageContainerName -DestContext $destinationContext

-It took less than 20 seconds to copy the snapshot (‘W10Pro-OS-Snapshot’ in example below) to a Storage Account in PowerShell (same subscription):
+It took less than 20 seconds to get the snapshot (‘W10Pro-OS-Snapshot’ in example below) to a Storage Account in PowerShell (same subscription).
+In reality, PowerShell only triggers the copy – the blob’s properties will have “COPY STATUS: PENDING” meaning the copy is ongoing in the backend.

 In Microsoft Azure Storage Explorer, the Snapshot file (‘W10Pro-OS-Snapshot’ in example below) copied to the Storage Account is showing as a 127.0 GB Page Blob: